mmoebeck/AdditionalSolutions/Spec Forms With Labels/README.md

 - Example usage
   - ``` <occasefield customfield='Variant.Specs.Name' label='Custom' case='upper'></occasefield>```

+## octitlefield

+A directive that enforces Title Case specified for variable specs.

+- Properties
+  - customfield: Required property.
+Specify the variable spec
+  - label: Optional property.
+Specify the label.
+  - hideprefix: Boolean value.
+If set to "true" prefix text will be hidden
+  - hidesuffix: Boolean value.
+If set to "true" suffix text will be hidden
+- Example usage
+  - ``` <octitlefield customfield='Variant.Specs.Name' label='Custom'></octitlefield>```

 ## octextfield

 A directive for generic text input.
 When the variable spec property contains multiple lines a textarea element is added to the DOM rather than a one line text input control.
 If the field has a mask value, such as for Custom Order Fields and Custom User Fields, the value will include the mask characters.